Privately Funded Border Wall Near Completion In New Mexico

 Miles and miles of wall

 The contractor building this section of wall is Fisher Industries of North Dakota.
-According to the Washington Post, Fisher Industries is a favorite of President Trump and he has urged the Army Corps of Engineers to consider them for a contract to build the wall.
+According to The Washington Post, Fisher Industries is a favorite of Trump and he has urged the Army Corps of Engineers to consider the company for a contract to build the wall.

 At Thursday's press event, Fisher Industries President Don Fisher seemed to be pitching his company for future wall construction projects.
-"Fifteen-hundred people from the Fisher Industries team stood up and was so proud and honored for We Build the Wall to give us a shot to do this," he said.
-"We have the ability to build in the multi-billions and build miles and miles and miles."
+"Fifteen-hundred people from the Fisher Industries team stood up and [were] so proud and honored for We Build the Wall to give us a shot to do this," he said.
+"We have the ability to build in the multibillions and build miles and miles and miles."

 Still, some local politicians were unhappy with all the outside attention.
-In addition to Kobach serving as general counsel to the We Build the Wall group, former presidential advisor Steve Bannon is the chairman of the group's advisory board.
+In addition to Kobach serving as general counsel to the We Build the Wall group, former presidential adviser Steve Bannon is the chairman of the group's advisory board.

-"It's deeply disturbing when outsiders, like Kris Kobach and Steve Bannon, come in and use our community and people as a backdrop to further their racist agenda," U.S. Rep. Veronica Escobar, a Democrat representing nearby El Paso, told the Silver City Sun News.
+"It's deeply disturbing when outsiders, like Kris Kobach and Steve Bannon, come in and use our community and people as a backdrop to further their racist agenda," U.S. Rep. Veronica Escobar, a Democrat representing nearby El Paso, Texas, told the Silver City Sun News.

 Filling in gaps

-According to Kobach, the steel wall stands at a height of 310 feet and extends half-a-mile long.
-He praised how rapidly the project came together and claimed that, despite the short-term setback over permitting, the wall is now virtually complete.
+According to Kobach, the steel wall extends for a half-mile.
+He praised how rapidly the project came together and said that, despite the short-term setback over permitting, the wall is now virtually complete.

 "It shows how quickly a private organization can identify the problem, take the steps necessary to mobilize resources and get to the site, and then complete the project," Kobach said.